petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

 - - Search
 - - Blog
 - - default Rocket HTML theme
+- - Image preset config
 - Fins-rocket-themes
-- - yada HTML theme
+- - [ insert here ] HTML theme

-OK, now that we see this all split out, we can see that this is way too much information.
-How can it be more digestible?
+How can we make this more digestible?

 One approach is to simply ask _"Why not just use 11ty?"_